Size:

 Barber Wood straddles a large hill about 9.7km (6 miles) to the east of Gloucester and 6.4km (4 miles) south of Cheltenham, in the Parish of Coberley, within the Cotswolds Area of Outstanding Natural Beauty.

-Barber Wood is highly accessible due to its position just off the A436 and parking is suitable for eight cars.
+Barber Wood is located just off the A436 and has parking suitable for eight cars.

-From Gloucester take the first turning off the A436 towards Coberley, and the second turning for Coberley
+From Gloucester, take the first turning off the A436 towards Coberley, then the second turning for Coberley.

-if you are driving from Cheltenham via Seven Springs roundabout.
-You will find Barber Wood off Muddy Lane.
-What3Words location: ///regulates.gently.ideals.
+If you are driving from Cheltenham via Seven Springs roundabout, you will find Barber Wood off Muddy Lane.

 Train stations are situated on Queens Road, Cheltenham and Bruton Way, Gloucester.